skatejs/skatejs/README.md

 Skate prefers v0 support if it detects both as that yields the best performance in browsers that support it natively.
 If you supply only a v1 polyfill, it will use v0 where supported by native and v1 in other browsers.

+Skate will always prefer a native implementation to a polyfill as they provide the best performance.
+Fo example, if you had native v0 support and v1 support through a polyfill, Skate will use v0.
+Likewise, if native support was detected for both, Skate would use v1.

 ### Shadow DOM